Back Toning Exercise

 The following back strengthening exercises help to strengthen the muscles that stabilize the scapula: the muscles between your shoulder blades (the rhomboids), the muscles that depress your shoulder blades (the trapezius) and the muscles that hold it in place (the serratus anterior.)

-So pick out a Back Toning Exercise (or three or four), give it a try, and you’re well on your way to a strong, healthy and sexy back.
+So pick out a Back Toning Exercise (or three or four), give it a try, and you’re well on your way to a strong, healthy and well toned back.

 Position:

-Lay on your stomach with your forehead on a towel and arms at your sides, palms face down.
+Lay on your stomach with your arms long at your side and palms face up, or as shown clasp your hands if you are able.

 Movement: